kgrid-objects/cpic-collection/Make_KO/README.md

 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/genetable3.png)
 4. Sometimes special characters like superscripts remain.
 For example, we see in the UGT1A1 excel file __Metabolizer<sup>c</sup>__ instead of __Metabolizer__.
 ![alt text](https://github.com/kgrid/CPIC-objects/blob/master/Make_KO/images/genetable4.png)
-Remove any extra characters by performing a __find and replace__ in Excel (*Instructions on performing a find-and-replace in Excel can be found below*).
-Additionally, we see that some rows misspell __Metabolizer__ as __Metazolizer__.
+Remove any extra characters by performing a __find and replace__ in Excel (*Instructions on performing a find-and-replace in Excel can be found at the bottom of this document*).
+Additionally, spelling errors can sometimes exist.
+In the UGT1A1 excel file, we see that some rows incorrectly spell __Metabolizer__ as __Metazolizer__.
 Make sure to correct any spelling errors.
 5. Open the __CPIC_GPWizard.py__ file and find the global variable called `KOFILE` on line 46.
 Change the text `name` to the name of your computers home directory.
 6. Open the terminal command line and type the following: `python3 CPIC_GPWizard.py <drug_name_diplotype_phenotype_table>`
 7. If successful, the new KO should now reside in your computers activators shelf.
 Type `cd users/name/activator/shelf` on the command line, then type `ls` to check if new file exists.